Blue Pullmans: Withdrawal

 Towards the end of their operational life, the sets operated as three makeshift sets formed from various original cars to maintain a working service.
 With declining reliability, the last sets were withdrawn en masse in May 1973.
-A farewell commemorative special journey out and back from Paddington was run by the Western Region, travelling for 12 hours via High Wycombe, Banbury, Leamington Spa, Kenilworth, Coventry, Birmingham New Street, Cheltenham, Bristol Temple Meads, the Severn Tunnel, Swansea, Cardiff, Bristol Parkway, Didcot and Slough.
+A farewell commemorative special journey out and back from Paddington was run by the Western Region, travelling for 12 hours via High Wycombe, Banbury, Leamington Spa, Kenilworth, Coventry, Birmingham New Street, Cheltenham, Bristol Temple Meads, the Severn Tunnel, Swansea, Cardiff Central, Bristol Parkway, Didcot and Slough.

 After service

-Ten cars (six Midland and four Western) had been reportedly saved from the scrapyard in July 1975 for preservation, however, none have been preserved.
+Ten cars (six Midland and four Western) had been reportedly saved from the scrapyard in July 1975; however, none have been preserved.

 Some of the motor cars were retained at Bristol Temple Meads and Bristol Bath Road TMD until mid-1974 as standby electricity generators during industrial action in the electricity and coal-mining industries.

-The Irish national rail and bus operator Córas Iompair Éireann gave "serious consideration" to acquiring (and by implication, re-gauging by exchanging the standard gauge bogies with broad-gauge ones) the Blue Pullman sets but ultimately decided against it.
+The Irish national rail and bus operator Córas Iompair Éireann gave "serious consideration" to acquiring (and by implication, regauging by exchanging the standard gauge bogies with broad-gauge ones) the Blue Pullman sets but ultimately decided against it.

 Design

 The sets had a maximum speed of 90 mi/h.
 The fixed couplings reduced much of the jerky movement experienced by conventionally buffered carriages and allowed smooth acceleration and stable running.
-The bogies had hydraulically damped helical springs, and the axles were pneumatically braked in a two-stage system, allowing highly controlled stopping.
+The bogies had hydraulically damped helical springs and the axles were pneumatically braked in a two-stage system, allowing highly controlled stopping.

 They were air-conditioned with automatic humidity control.
 Motor cars had a large primary diesel engine and generator for motive power, and a secondary Rolls-Royce C8NFLH diesel engine and auxiliary 150 kVA 3-phase 400 V generator beneath the floor provided power for the air-conditioning, fridges and ancillary equipment.
 A single auxiliary per set was normally sufficient.
 An onboard Travelling Maintenance Attendant monitored the supply of services.

 Seating was 2+1 armchair-type around tables with a table lamp and with steward call button.
-The saloons were protected from track noise by extra insulation in the bodywork and double-glazed windows with Venetian blinds between the panes.
+The saloons were protected from track noise by extra insulation in the bodywork and double-glazed windows, with Venetian blinds between the panes.

 Livery

-To emphasise the new type of service, a Nanking blue livery and associated brand image replaced the traditional Pullman livery of brown and cream, and cars bore the word "PULLMAN" rather than individual names.
+To emphasise the new type of service, a Nanking blue livery and associated brand image replaced the traditional Pullman livery of brown and cream, and cars bore the word PULLMAN rather than individual names.
 Seating was also different from traditional first-class Pullman cars, increasing from 1+1 to 1+2.

-The original livery was Nanking blue with white window surrounds and the Pullman crest on the front and sides.
+The original livery was Nanking blue, with white window surrounds and the Pullman crest on the front and sides.
 From mid-1966 full wrap-around yellow ends were applied to the driving cars.
-From October 1967 the sets were repainted in a reverse corporate blue and grey livery, similar to other Pullman coaches and the prototype Class 252, though some retained the Nanking blue livery into 1969.
+From October 1967, the sets were repainted in a reverse corporate blue and grey livery, similar to other Pullman coaches and the prototype Class 252, though some retained the Nanking blue livery into 1969.